InderjeetSingh777/Tweet-me/README.md

 # Tweet-me
 A twitter like app

-#Check out instrcution file for execution
+#Check out instruction file for execution